Architecture

 • Nodes - Your knowledge items (papers, ideas, people, projects)

-• Edges - How things connect ("relates to", "inspired by")
+• Edges - How things connect with explanations

 • Dimensions - Flexible tags that emerge from your content